Deterring incidents with audio talk down

 Network audio is an invaluable tool for security solutions; it can be used both with pre-recorded messages triggered by analytics in a camera or with live messaging to a monitored scene.
 Deterring incidents and theft not only creates a safer environment, it can also provide a lot of savings.
 These additional benefits include reducing damages and loss of goods, cutting back on the administration associated with incidents, reducing insurance premiums and lowering legal costs.

 Here are just a few incidents where network audio talk down has been used to help with deterring incidents at the forefront.

 A major auto dealer with several active locations has made good use of its speakers to protect and deter intruders at its dealerships after hours, where valuable cars are often stored outside, potentially exposed to theft and vandalism.

-The solution was to add horn speakers together with a motion detection analytics in their cameras.
-If there is any intrusion to their premises outside operating opening hours an audio clip would be deployed saying “you are under video surveillance, please leave our premises”.
-If the offender failed to leave the scene another announcement would have the ability to speak directly to the site from their monitoring station.
+By adding horn speakers together with a motion detection analytics in their cameras, an audio clip is deployed saying “you are under video surveillance, please leave our premises”, if there is any intrusion to their premises outside operating opening hours.
+If the offender fails to leave the scene, live audio talk down gives operators the ability to speak directly to the site from their monitoring station.